arroyo-seco/kevin_python/guide/functions_on_data_structures.md

 Functions on Data Structures
 ============================

-Most data in your program will be in the form of dictionaries and lists or in abstract iterables.
+Most data in your program will be in the form of dictionaries, lists, or abstract iterables.
 There are several useful utility functions that make common operations on these structures straightforward.
 Using these will save work and reduce bugs.

 map(function, iterable)
 -----------------------
 `map` transforms all values in an iterable to new values and returns them in a list.
-The transformation is done by a function which is passed as an argument into map with the iterable itself.
+The transformation is done by a function which is passed as an argument into `map` with the iterable itself.
 The transformation function is a single argument function that produces a new value.

 Imagine there's a list of string names.
 The strings are all uppercased and have exclamation points instead of the letter 'j'.
 We want to lowercase them and substitute 'j' for the exclamation points.
 Here's how that code might look.